peterjewicz/peterjewicz.com/content/blog/clojurescript-perlin-noise-tilemap.md

 Perlin noise is a pseudo-random noise function that generates more realistic noise than one that is completely random.
 Basically, it takes into accounts the surrounding values so that you end up with a more gradual shift in values.
 This makes it great for things like terrain where you want it to gradually flow and not just have random values that stick out.

-There’s a lot of great info on the formula for Perlin noise, I personally found this article to be very helpful to figuring it out.
+There’s a lot of great info on the formula for Perlin noise, I personally found <a href="https://adrianb.io/2014/08/09/perlinnoise.html" target="_blank">this article</a> to be very helpful to figuring it out.
 For the purposes of this we can skip the finer details, I’ve put together <a href="https://github.com/peterjewicz/perlin2d" target="_blank">a simple implementation in Clojurescript</a> that we can use for these purposes.

 ## The Tileset